 What If My Employer Tries to Stop My Workers’ Compensation Benefits – By Filing A Petition Or Just Cutting Off My Checks?

-If you would like to speak with Dan Siegel, call (610) 446-3457 or send an email, and Dan will respond promptly.
-All workers’ compensation matters are handled on a contingent fee basis, which means that you never pay a fee unless Dan Siegel gets you benefits or successfully prevents your employer from stopping your benefits.
-Give Dan Siegel a call at (610) 446-3457 or send an email.
+If you would like to speak with an attorney about your workers’ compensation claim, call (610) 446-3457, send an email, or fill out the form below, and we will respond promptly.
+All workers’ compensation matters are handled on a contingent fee basis, which means that you never pay a fee unless we get you benefits or successfully prevent your employer from stopping your benefits.